jellyfin/jellyfin.org/docs/general/testing/web/index.md

 1. Find the pull request you would like to checkout in the list of open pull requests: [Jellyfin Web](https://github.com/jellyfin/jellyfin-web/pulls), [Jellyfin Vue](https://github.com/jellyfin/jellyfin-vue/pulls).
 2. Checkout the pull request in Git: [Git CLI and GitHub CLI](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally), [GitHub Desktop](https://docs.github.com/en/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/viewing-a-pull-request-in-github-desktop).

-### Installing Dependencies and Starting a Development Server
+### Installing dependencies and starting a development server

 The web clients can be launched directly without being built.
 Please open a terminal window in the folder with the cloned contents of the clients, then follow the instructions of the respective projects.